List of 2022 FIFA World Cup controversies

-The decision for Qatar to host the 2022 FIFA World Cup created a number of concerns and controversies regarding both Qatar's suitability as a host country and the fairness of the FIFA World Cup bidding process.
+The decision of FIFA to host the 2022 FIFA World Cup in Qatar sparked a number of concerns and controversies regarding both Qatar's suitability as a host country and the fairness of the FIFA World Cup bidding process.
 Some media outlets, sporting experts, and human rights groups have criticised Qatar's record of human rights violations; Qatar's limited football history; the high expected cost; the local climate; and alleged bribery in the bidding process.
 Not all nations competing have put focus on concerns.

 Criticism of human rights in Qatar focused on the treatment of migrant workers, women, and position on LGBT rights, leading to allegations of sportswashing.
 Others have cited Qatar's intense climate and lack of a strong football culture, as well as evidence of bribery for hosting rights and wider FIFA corruption.
 Boycotts of the event were declared by several countries, clubs, and individual players, while former FIFA President Sepp Blatter has twice said that giving Qatar hosting rights was a "mistake".
 Match attendance figures have also come under scrutiny as reported crowd attendances have exceeded stadium capacities despite games having visible empty seats.
+Over the past 5 years, the government has engaged closely with the ILO (international labour organisation), international trade union, NGOs, etc. The Guardian reported it all in its article published on 23 October 2022.
+The article included statements from workers involved in building infrastructure for the World Cup 2022.
+A survey among 1,000 low-wage workers found that 86% of respondents felt that the labour reforms had positively affected their lives.
+Now workers can negotiate for better conditions, and employers are incentivised to provide them in order to attract and retain talent.
+Legislation has also been introduced to the minimum wage, on protecting outdoor workers during the summer months, and on the election of migrant worker representatives within companies.
+Change to the kafala system has led to labour mobility.
+Another report by the United Nations claimed that “Qatar is changing.
+The new kafala system tranche of law will bring an end to kafala and put in place a modern industrial relations system” said Sharan Burrow, General Secretary of the International Trade Union Confederation.
+This was published on October 17, 2019, before the world cup took place.

 Incumbent FIFA President Gianni Infantino has defended the hosting of the tournament in Qatar.
 Others have suggested that Qatar's human rights record is better than those of Russia and China, nations which received less widespread criticism for similar issues when hosting major sporting events in the years prior to the 2022 FIFA World Cup.
 The controversies surrounding the World Cup in Qatar have been described as a cultural conflict or "Clash of Civilizations" between authoritarian Islamic regimes and secular liberal democracies.
 The Qatari tournament is widely regarded as one of the most controversial FIFA World Cups in history.

-Human rights issues
+Human rights concern

-There have been criticisms of perceived human rights violations related to the organisation and hosting of the 2022 FIFA World Cup in Qatar.
-There have long been concerns for the state of human rights in Qatar, with the state accused of sportswashing in hosting the World Cup.
-A large concern in Qatar's hosting of the World Cup was the conditions of migrant workers brought in to build the required infrastructure, including indentured servitude and working conditions leading to deaths.
-FIFA's decision drew overall criticism for Qatar's lack of human rights protections for women, migrant workers, lesbians, gay, bisexuals, transgender (LGBT) people, and journalists.

-The state of women's rights, and a British tourism executive hired to promote Qatar dying under suspicious circumstances have also been sources of controversy.
-In a December 2021 interview with Al Jazeera, FIFA's secretary-general Fatma Samoura said that FIFA had developed a general framework to structure and guide the implementation of its human rights responsibilities and commitment, published in 2017, and that Qatar had implemented those recommendations.